infratographer/permissions-api/docs/resource_management.md

 permission-api expects lifecycle event messages in the format described in [`go.infratographer.com/x/pubsubx`][pubsubx], and interprets the message fields as follows:

-* `subject_urn`: The URN of the resource the event is about
+* `subject_id`: The Prefixed ID of the resource the event is about
 * `event_type`: The type of lifecyle event for the resouce.
 Must match one of the defined lifecycle events
 * `fields`: Information related to the resource.
-A field's value will be persisted in permissions-api if the field is of the form `{foo}_urn` and a defined relationship exists on the resource with relation `{foo}`
+A field's value will be persisted in permissions-api if the field is of the form `{foo}_id` and a defined relationship exists on the resource with relation `{foo}`

 [pubsubx]: https://github.com/infratographer/x/blob/v0.0.7/pubsubx/message.go